acamara19/CICD-Pipeline-GitHubActionDeploy2AWS/README.md

 The following diagram illustrates the architecture for the solution:
 ![Alt Text](aws-coodedeplooy-github-action-deploymentV3.png?raw=true  "Title")

-## Prerequisites
-Before you begin, you need to complete the following prerequisites:

-   * An AWS account with permissions to create the necessary resources.
-   * A [Git Client](https://git-scm.com/downloads) to clone the provided source code.
-   * A [GitHub account](https://github.com/) with permissions to configure GitHub repositories, create workflows, and configure GitHub secrets.

 ## Walkthrough
 The following steps provide a high-level overview of the walkthrough:

-  1. Clone the project from the AWS code samples repository.
+  1. Clone the project from the code repository.
   2. Deploy the AWS CloudFormation template to create the required services.
   3. Update the source code.
   4. Setup GitHub secrets.